getgauge/gauge-java/README.md

 ## License

-This program is dual-licensed under:
+This program is licensed under:

-1. the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version;
-or
-2. the Eclipse Public License v1.0.
-You can redistribute it and/or modify it under the terms of either license.
+Apache License, Version 2.0

 ## Copyright